ScGilroy/ScGilroy.github.io/index.md

         icon: assets/files/projects/Rocket_MPC/Icon.gif
         url: 'Rocket_MPC'

+      - title: Astrophotography x 3D Printing
+        text: Adapter developed to attach a GoPro and iPhone 8 Plus to a telescope for photographing planets and moons.
+        icon: assets/files/projects/Astrophotography/Icon.jpg
+        url: 'Astrophotography'

       - title: Futuristic Clock from the Odd Couple (1970s)
         text: Recreating one of the most unique clock designs to ever be displayed on television.
         icon: assets/files/projects/Odd_Couple_Clock/Icon.jpg